Don't support the BackYardBreeding (BYB) industry **

 I am thankful to my dog."

-WHAT IS A BREEDER ??
+WHAT IS ABREEDER ??

-A Breeder is one who sacrifices personal interests, finances, time, friendships, fancy furniture, and deep pile carpeting!
+ABreeder (witha capital B) is one who thirsts for knowledge and never really knows it all, one who wrestles with decisions of conscience, convenience, and commitment.
+ABreeder is one who sacrifices personal interests, finances, time, friendships, fancy furniture, and deep pile carpeting!

 She/he gives up the dreams of a long, luxurious cruise in favour of turning that all important Show into this years "vacation".